parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

-The CIDR-formated subnet of the network.
+The CIDR-formatted subnet of the network.
 Individual nodes will be configured with specific IPs in this network in a later setting.

 ##### `floating_ip`